 The Uyghur Forced Labor Disclosure Act was passed as Title X of the Corporate Governance Improvement and Investor Protection Act, also known as the ESG Disclosure Simplification Act (H.R.
 1187).
 It was approved in the House on June 16, 2021 and referred to the Senate.

-The Uyghur Forced Labor Disclosure Act (H.R.1187) was originally introduced by Representative Jennifer Wexton (D-VA) on March 18, 2021 and had 10 cosponsors.
+The Uyghur Forced Labor Disclosure Act was originally introduced as H.R.2072 by Representative Jennifer Wexton (D) on March 18, 2021.

 - Requires the Securities and Exchange Commission (SEC) to provide guidelines for issuers (companies) to create annual reports detailing their connection, if any, to forced labor in the Uyghur Region.
 The report must detail their use of goods or materials sourced from the Uyghur Region.
 It must detail whether the goods originated from forced labor camps, and the nature and extent of related commercial activity.

 - Defines “forced labor camps” to cover any facility using the “mutual pairing assistance program” of government subsidies, convict labor, or forced labor.

 - Requires that all such reports be public.